guedou/scapy-handson/solutions.md

-# Scapy Hands-on at #GreHack21
+# Scapy Hands-on at #GreHack

-This file contains possible solutions for the GreHack21 trophies!
+This file contains possible solutions for the GreHack trophies!

 ## Trophy 1 - Manipulating Packets